woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 But how is this awakening, this transcendence accomplished?
 If the mind does not do it, if indeed there is no doing involved, then how does it happen?
 To answer this question,let us look at the mind from still another perspective:
 At each moment the mind is running its stimulus-response programs — tapes, thoughts, stories.
 These programs are used to paint reality, to project on the screen of Existence the version of reality that the mind wants to see.
 In order to see these tapes as reality it is necessary not to see them as tapes — that is, it is necessary not to notice them as generated within the mechanism.
 The tapes must be seen as being out there; they must be seen as the real world, as reality, as “the way things really are.”

-An analogy of watching a movie can be used.
-If we get really engrossed in watching the story on the screen we may forget that it’s not real.
+An analogy of watching a movie can be used. <font color=red>If we get really engrossed in watching the story on the screen we may forget that it’s not real</font>.
 We’re feeling anxiety or hope, tears or joy, when suddenly the projector breaks down and the screen goes dark.
 And then we remember that it’s only a movie, that it’s not real.

-Similarly, if with one of **the mind’s tapes** or programs we suddenly remember that it’s only a tape, if we suddenly notice it as a tape — a beautiful tape or an ugly tape, but still only a tape — then the movie is over for that moment.
+Similarly, if with one of **the mind’s tapes** or programs we suddenly <font color=red>remember that it’s only a tape</font>, if we suddenly notice it as a tape — a beautiful tape or an ugly tape, but still only a tape — then the movie is over for that moment.
 The program is exposed as merely a program; the screen has gone dark, so to speak.

-In that moment we no longer see the tape as reality because we are seeing it as merely a tape, as merely a program.Since **the purpose of a tape is to present itself as reality**, the instant its lack of reality is exposed the program simply stops running.
+In that moment we no longer see the tape as reality because we are seeing it as merely a tape, as merely a program.Since **the purpose of a tape is to present itself as reality**, <font color=red>the instant its lack of reality is exposed the program simply stops running</font>.
 The tape disappears.
 The program, the tape, the act,the number, the thought — whatever we want to call it — just goes back to where it came from. **In that instant of awareness there is no mind anymore; there is only Being.**

 Who or what does the noticing?
-The mind cannot do it because the mind is inescapably stuck in its dreams, in its manufactured version of reality.
-Only the Self, only the Being can be aware.
+The mind cannot do it because the mind is inescapably stuck in its dreams, in its manufactured version of reality. <font color=red>Only the Self, only the Being can be aware</font>.
 It is awareness.
 The moment the Self notices that the particular tape running at that moment is simply a tape and not reality, the moment the Self notices the program as a program — in that moment the program that was running simply disappears.
 In that moment there is only the Self, there is no mind.
 Metaphorically speaking, in that moment the Self has awakened, **the wave has discovered it is the Ocean**.

 But in the next moment another tape will be called up and run as a response to stimuli from the environment.
 In this metaphor, if the Self identifies with this tape and sees it as reality, then, so to speak, the Self is caught once more; then the Being has been sucked into the illusion once again.
 Again It has fallen asleep.
 Once more It has become identified with the mind, with the automatic stimulus-response mechanism.
 Now the survival programming of the mechanism is in the driver's seat.